 - Anna-Malin Karlsson (project leader), Department of Swedish Language and Multilingualism at Stockholm University, firstname.lastname@example.org (from August 2018)

 - Mats Landqvist, Department of Culture and Learning at Södertörn University, email@example.com

 - Ulla Melander Marttala, Department of Scandinavian Languages at Uppsala University, firstname.lastname@example.org

 - Zoe Nikolaidou, Department of Culture and Learning at Södertörn University, email@example.com

 Traditionally, health care institutions have been the main providers of information about health and illness.
 In today's society, though, people search for information in various ways, not least on the Internet.
 Sometimes patients are also active information providers themselves, e.g. in blogs and discussion forums.
 Knowing how to find, evaluate and use information is a crucial part of modern health literacy.

-This project investigates how pregnant women and their partners, as well as parents to children with congenital heart defects, navigate through the resources offered by care givers, search engines, medical websites, private blogs, online social networks and patient organizations after receiving a pre-natal diagnosis of a congenital heart defect in their fetus.
-We study how they experience communication with health care institutions, how they search, value and produce information and how they build knowledge about the heart defect and what it means to them.
-This is a linguistic study and the main methods used are ethnography, conversation analysis and multimodal discourse analysis.
+This research project was funded by the Swedish Research Council (2015-2017) and carried out at the universities of Uppsala, Södertörn and Stockholm, Sweden.
+It investigated how pregnant women and their partners, as well as parents to children with congenital heart defects, navigate through the resources offered by care givers, search engines, medical websites, private blogs, online social networks and patient organizations after receiving a pre-natal diagnosis of a congenital heart defect in their fetus.
+We studied how they experience communication with health care institutions, how they search, value and produce information and how they build knowledge about the heart defect and what it means to them.

 Paper at Applied Linguistics and Professional Practice (ALAPP) in Cardiff, September 2018: Building up knowledge on heart defect at the intersection of institutionalised and self-initiated learning activities.